-Recognition can come from any level of the company, including peers, but surveys found that the most memorable praise comes from an employee’s direct manager (28% of respondents) or the CEO (24%).
+Recognition can come from any level of the company, including peers, but 88% of employees find praise from managers is very or extremely motivating.

 That’s important to note: A culture of recognition starts at the top, then trickles down into every fiber of the organization.

 In that spirit, here are some tips for building a culture of recognition in the workplace.

 Managers and leaders should take every opportunity they can to praise good work, because employees should always know that their hard work is noticed and appreciated.
 Don’t assume that they know, and don’t worry about giving too much positive recognition.
 Reflektive recommends providing recognition frequently, but ensuring that it’s meaningful.
 Some common recognition use cases include when a team member has developed a valuable skill, or has gone above and beyond on a project.